ND House revives plan to fund free school lunches for low-income kids

 Senate Bill 2284 started in the legislative pipeline as a more narrowly focused school funding proposal, but the House Education Committee this week added nine pages of amendments to the bill, including the free lunch program.

-Williston Rep. Scott Dyk and several other Republican committee members unsuccessfully attempted to strip the lunch funding from the bill on Wednesday.
+Williston Rep. Scott Dyk and several other Republican committee members unsuccessfully attempted to strip the lunch funding from the bill last Wednesday.

 Opponents of expanding the lunch program say parents should be responsible for providing their children with lunches at school.
 Bill supporters argue it represented a low-cost measure that would directly benefit children.